 My review: Was Turo worth it?

-I thought my trip with Turo was a great experience that was definitely worth it.
-I got to drive one of my dream cars for a relatively cheap price without much hassle at all.
-Selecting the car and booking it online felt a lot more seamless than normal car renting and meeting with the actual owner was a lot more social than meeting with the front desk person at a rental agency.
+Selecting the car and booking it online felt more seamless than average car renting, and meeting with the actual owner was much more social than meeting with the front desk person at a rental agency.

 How much did Turo cost me?